vedantparmar12/ollama-rag-docling/CONTRIBUTING.md

-# Contributing to LocalGPT
+# Contributing to ollama-rag-docling

-Thank you for your interest in contributing to LocalGPT!
+Thank you for your interest in contributing to ollama-rag-docling!
 This guide will help you get started with contributing to our private document intelligence platform.

 ## 🚀 Quick Start for Contributors